Trump and supporters embrace conspiracies on potential election defeat. Sounds familiar

 The most amazing part of all these accusations is that they rely on the man Trump describes as incomprehensibly senile “Sleepy Joe” organizing an intricate, deftly coordinated political crime of the century.

 Obviously, Trump and his supporters have already proven susceptible to conspiracy-theorizing.
 Trump refused to accept that he lost the popular vote in 2016, alleging mass voter fraud, despite the fact that the commission he formed expressly to prove this allegation quietly disbanded after finding nothing.
 He alleges that various protestors are paid.
 He is convinced that something called Obamagate happened during the 2016 election, even though it is so hard to follow, it makes Russiagate look like Goodnight, Moon.
 He believes the 75-year old man who got his head cracked open by cops over the summer did so intentionally to make police—and by extension, Trump—look bad.
-And he refuses to denounce QAnon, the rabidly popular cult movement that believes that Trump is secretly fighting against satanic pedophilic liberals and the deep state, along with way more bonkers allegations.
+And he refuses to denounce QAnon, the rabidly popular cult movement that believes Trump is secretly fighting against satanic pedophilic liberals and the deep state, along with way more bonkers allegations.

-Essentially, everything Trump doesn’t like is a conspiracy against him.
+Essentially, everything Trump doesn’t agree with is a conspiracy.
 Who knows how many tens of millions of his supporters have followed him down each of these rabbit holes?

-The difference between all of those previous demented suspicions and the ones around Biden stealing the election, however, is that the latter follow so many years of Trump and his supporters expressing contempt for anyone who would explain away an electoral loss with an “obvious hoax.”
+The difference between all of those previous demented suspicions and the ones around Biden stealing the election, however, is that the latter follows so many years of Trump and his supporters acting contemptuous of anyone who would explain away an electoral loss with an “obvious hoax” such as Russiagate.

 Up until now, Trump’s conspiracy-theorizing has only revolved around why everyone is out to get him.
 It’s never been deployed to provide a pathetic fig leaf for why Trump is, empirically, a loser.
-Perhaps this distinction will deter his followers from doing exactly what they accused the libs they so love to own of doing themselves.
+Perhaps this distinction will deter his followers from doing exactly what they accused liberals of doing themselves.
 But probably not.

-While the extent to which Russiagate actually affected Hillary Clinton’s campaign is up for debate, the Mueller Report produced enough indictments and convictions to prove that some seriously shady things did happen.
+While the extent to which Russiagate actually affected Clinton’s campaign is up for debate, the Mueller Report produced enough indictments and convictions to objectively prove some seriously shady things did happen.
 When the smoke clears on this election, though, and no proof ever emerges that a victorious Biden campaign had its thumbs on the scale, look for Trump and his supporters to tout forever the idea that they would have won the election if it hadn’t been stolen from them in a vast conspiracy.

-If only there were a phrase to describe a mental condition that would facilitate this type of thinking . . . .
+If only there were a phrase to describe a mental condition that might result in this type of paranoid delusion . . . .